Babyhamsta/Aimmy/README.md

 > [!NOTE]
-> If you enjoy Aimmy, please concider giving us a star ⭐!
+> If you enjoy Aimmy, please consider giving us a star ⭐!
 We appreciate it! :)

 <div align="center">